 Maintaining good hygiene means providing defense in depth, or layered security as we term it.
 Once you’ve measured the risks your company faces—or your customers’ businesses face if you’re a managed service provider (MSP)—these are the things you need to do to mitigate those risks at a basic level.
 They fall into three categories: proactive security, detective security, and reactive security.

 The best defense is to prevent breaches altogether.
-The three essentials you need to help stop malware getting in, in the first place, are:
+The four essentials you need to help stop malware getting in, in the first place, are:

 But prevention is only the first part—when potential threats do crop up, you have to be able to catch them immediately.
 This means employing: